Are we a match? Are we a match

 To have a profitable business, you need relationships.
 As they say, instead of B2B or B2C, businesses are now becoming human-to-human (H2H).
 We didn’t invent this word, it’s a legit term—you can google it.

 In other cases, you need to follow up to remind clients to complete a transaction or update their application.
-To get their attention, sometimes you’ll need to explain what will happen if they ignore this step.
+In this case, explain what will happen if they ignore payment.

 Even if someone turns down your offer, show appreciation for their time.
 Find a way to end your communication on a positive note.
 Maybe there’s a reason for congratulating them on their accomplishments?
 Have you considered paying respect to their long-term commitment to their business success?